246-home subdivision sought in Caldwell, Gyro Shack plans Boise restaurant

 Jeff Hatch, of Hatch Design Architecture, wants to build a self-storage company on 5.6 ares at 17848 Middleton Road, near the intersection of Ustick and Middleton roads.

-Jay Multanen, CEO of Bestbath, wants to put in a restaurant and event space in at 815 Arthur Street, the Eagles Lodge, downtown.
+Jay Multanen, CEO of Bestbath, won approval to put in a restaurant and event space in at 815 Arthur Street, the Eagles Lodge, downtown.
+But the Idaho Press reports that he has decided not to develop the building.

 Roger and Donna Goff are asking Caldwell to annex 18 acres of farmland they own near the intersection of Marble Front and Mason roads for residential development.